yyt1208732230/Zoe_IMUs/WIT_BWT901CL/readme.md

 1. Open CMD and navigate to the Mosquitto folder (the server).
    `cd mosquitto`
 2. In the root folder of Mosquitto, execute:
+   - (optional) if is new set-up in the server computer, set user name&password first with `mosquitto_passwd -c  pwfile.example admin`, and pwd with `admin`.
-   `mosquitto.exe -c mosquitto.conf`
+   - `mosquitto.exe -c mosquitto.conf`
 3. (Optional) Create a client and subscriber on MQTTBox.
 You will see the data stream under the topic.

 ## Step 4: Start Publishing Data from the Bluetooth IMU